chenyi1976/SeanMovieManager/readme.md

 I start by adding function to Med's Movie Manager, but suddenly it graps me and I get a madness to decide create a totally different one.

+# Sorry if anything is wrong #

+I am a newbie with open source, so maybe did something wrong, for example, I include other open source project in my code, only because it is more convenient to debug.

+Please let me know if anything is wrong.

 # How it look like #

 Here is the screenshot(todo)